 The popular KidsTown area will be expanded to include new activities, including an enclosed gaming truck and American Girl’s Red Carpet, where attendees can have their photo snapped with their own doll or with American Girl dolls on-hand.

 The Town of Framingham has granted a license to hold a beer- and wine-tasting at the event.
-Jack’s Abby Brewing will be pouring 2-ounce samples of their famed lagers, and wine samples will be available as well.
+Jack’s Abby Brewing will be pouring 2-ounce samples of their famed lagers, and wine samples will be available from Fifth Avenue Liquors.
 Entry to the beer- and wine-tasting tent is $3.

 A new crowd-creation activity will involve hundreds, if not thousands, of festival-goers who will help paint pieces of two huge murals celebrating the MetroWest region.
 After the completed murals’ are unveiled during the festival, they will serve as traveling exhibits throughout the year.